 You spouses that have had a Biblical marriage and take back your unfaithful adulterous spouse are taking back a married person.
 They are not just married to you anymore.
-They have “put asunder” your Biblical marriage.
-Hence, the reason for Jesus to include in Matthew the exception clause, where if the putting away is from committing fornication (adultery, homosexuality, bestiality, incest, polygamy) then all of what he goes on to say is void and irrelevant.
+They have defiled your Biblical marriage.
+Hence, the reason for Jesus to include in Matthew the exception clause, where if the putting away is from committing fornication (adultery, homosexuality, bestiality, incest, polygamy), then all of what he goes on to say is void and irrelevant.

 Why...?
-Putting them away will not be the cause of adultery for either spouse - the unfaithful spouse is already defiled and has put asunder the Biblical marriage, setting you free to remarry.
+Putting them away will not be the cause of adultery for either spouse - the unfaithful spouse is already defiled and has made the Biblical marriage illegitimate, setting you free to remarry.
 They will always be defiled and married to you, but you will still be undefiled and no longer married to them.

 And as I have already made very clear in other places, the putting away spouse having knowledge of their fornication must put them away to keep their self from being defiled right along with them, because they are illegitimately connected sexually to someone or something else.
 To stay pure for remarriage, they must avoid sexually the unfaithful spouse and put them away.